Get Online Treatment for Trauma and Post-traumatic Stress Disorder (PTSD)

 A healthcare provider will examine the four categories of PTSD symptoms:

 Complex PTSD or CPTSD may develop in people who had chronic trauma or had frightening experiences repeatedly.
-When it comes to complex trauma assessment, the doctor also examines emotional, cognitive, behavioral, interpersonal, and somatic symptoms and issues.
+When it comes to complex trauma assessment, a healthcare provider also examines emotional, cognitive, behavioral, interpersonal, and somatic symptoms and issues.

 Your PTSD Treatment Plan